Bundie logoBundie

 • Used by 100+ protocols with billions in volume

-• Each bridge operation verified before vault update
+• Each bridge operation verified before Account update

 • Failed bridges trigger automatic refund